0x656b694d/a2b/README.md

 A model represents a list of classes.
 A single object of a class in the source model can be translated to a number of objects of different classes in the destination model.

-The utility generates in compile time a special structure that allows for holding lists of objects of all the classes of the destination model, provides a method to fill this structure with the translated objects and takes care of the order of visiting.
+The utility generates in compile time a special structure, which is `std::tuple<std::list<T1>, std::list<T2>, ...>`, where each `std::list<Tn>` holds a number of objects of the destination model.
+In your translation operator you call the provided `add()` method which fills the appropriate list.
+After the translation is complete (= the structure is filled), you may visit all the generated objects in the order of types that you specified in the model definition.
+You define the model as a `boost::mpl::list<T1, T2, ...>`.

 Examples of such transformations are: BOM to API, BOM to ORM etc. One may need to support several versions of such transformations.

+# Usage

 The usage consists of these steps: